frontendella/Chrome-Extension/README.md

 ## Description

-Extension for copy or modify with Chrome employing jS and manifest.json
+Chrome Extension for saving links and tabs to LocalStorage

 ### HTML

 * input